-South Africa’s third-largest park, Addo Elephant Park stretches from the mountains of the Karoo across the fynbos and forest-clad Sundays River Valley all the way to the biggest dune fields in the country on the coastline at Woody Cape.
+South Africa’s third-largest wildlife reserve, Addo Elephant Park stretches from the mountains of the Karoo across the fynbos and forest-clad Sundays River Valley all the way to the biggest dune fields in the country on the coastline at Woody Cape.

 The park is not only about elephants, although if it’s elephants you’ve come to see then you’re in the right place

 It’s also hugely ecologically diverse.
 And you’ll see plenty of other game – black rhinos, zebras, Cape buffaloes, spotted hyenas, birds galore, and even a group of black-maned Kalahari lions, considered the closest thing to the original Cape lion that once roamed these parts.

 The park is split into separate sections, which can get a little confusing.
 The main areas for spotting elephants by the dozen are in the Main Game Area and Colchester Section.

 If you’ve only a day at your disposal, then self-drive these sections, easily done in an ordinary car hire or sedan, and you’ll end your day satisfied.

 The Kabouga Section (hardly anyone knows about it) is not only far larger than the Addo Main Game Area but it’s also incredibly beautiful.
 The highlight is the Bedrogfontein 4×4 trail (book through Addo) that heads to the Darlington Section (high-clearance for sure).
 But be warned: it takes just under an hour to drive from the Addo Main Gate to the Kabouga Gate via the R336, and the trail can take as long as six hours to complete.